Human rights advocates from Russia, Ukraine and Belarus share Nobel Peace Prize – KION546

 Memorial was founded in 1987 and, after the fall of the Soviet Union, became one of Russia’s most prominent human rights watchdogs.
 It has worked to expose the abuses and atrocities of the Stalinist era.

-The group was shut down by Russian courts in the past year, in a major blow to the country’s hollowed-out civil society organizations.
+The group was shut down by Russian courts in the past year, in a major blow to the country’s hollowed-out civil rights landscape.

+Bialiatski, meanwhile, has documented human rights abuses in Belarus since the 1980s.
+He founded the organization Viasna, or Spring, in 1996 after a referendum that consolidated the authoritarian powers of president and close Russia ally Alexander Lukashenko.

+The activist was arrested in 2020 amid widespread protests against Lukashenko’s regime.
+“He is still detained without trial.
+Despite tremendous personal hardship, Mr Bialiatski has not yielded an inch in his fight for human rights and democracy in Belarus,” the committee said.

 “This year we were in a situation with a war in Europe, which was most unusual, but also facing a war that has a global effect on people all over the world,” Berit Reiss-Andersen, the chair of the committee, told reporters.